 Leaving the past and the rambling aside, today I am a well-traveled person, as a consequence of which, I have met so many people from all walks of life, encountered many an eye-opening experience while not in the familiar territories, watched many a kind of love and heartbreak and is equipped enough to differentiate true authenticity from noise!
 Better than I used to as a naive 25-year-old at the very least.
-Having lost my prime years and holding on to such strong beliefs may turn off many an entitled man and his family for I may not shut up and watch injustice however small being played out in front of my eyes!
-With my opinions, I could even threaten their strongly held “values” about their household on how ideal woman should and should not be.
+Having lost my prime years and holding on to such strong beliefs may turn off many an entitled man and his family for I may not shut up and watch injustice however small being played out in front of my eyes.
+With my opinions, I could even threaten their strongly held “values” in their household on how an ideal woman should and should not be.
 I might hence end up not getting married the traditional way because of that.
-You know what, I am totally okay about that and would continue to be unapologetic-ally myself, living my life my way.
+You know what, I am totally okay with that and would continue to be unapologetic-ally myself, living my life my way.
 If this is what it takes to questioning the age-old norms that are not relevant anymore, then so be it!

 I can see some of my more conservative friends, my uncles and aunties, and other “well-meaning” acquaintances shake their heads in disbelief at me for voicing such strong opinions in a public forum.
 To them and to others, please don’t get me wrong, I would love to get married AND have children someday but when I do, I will do so in my terms with someone who would lovingly want to share his rest of the life with me, accept me for who I am, and would try his best to get me accepted into his family.
 Until then I will continue to enjoy my travel, invest in myself, in my hobbies, take up new assignments in far-flung geographies and revel in multitude of other things that my single hood allows me to embrace.

 Featured Image Credits: https://unsplash.com/photos/lzdyfKgv6I0